uswds/uswds-site/pages/patterns/create-a-profile/sex-or-gender.md

 Biological sex assigned at birth is a biological attribute.
 In the digital space, male and female are often the only provided options, but there are instances where an individual's biological sex is not unambiguously male or female.

-Gender is a social construct; gender identity is an expression of a user’s identity and is integral to their sense of self.
+Gender is a social construct.
+Gender identity is an expression of a user’s identity and is integral to their sense of self.
 There is a wide variety of gendered experiences in the world.

 {:.site-component-section-title}